 Usage

-You have to use the matcher(expression: String) operation to retrieve an instance of Matcher.
-Use this instance to test as many JSON strings (matchesJson(string)) or Objects (matchesAny(object)) for matching your condition.
+You have to use the matcher(expression: String) operation to retrieve an instance of Matcher (this operation may throw an exception of type “JsonMatch“, code “SYNTAX“, and message with details).
+Use the matcher instance to test as many JSON strings (matchesJson(string)) or Objects (matchesAny(object)) for matching your condition.
 The operation matchesAny() will implicitly call classToJSON() on the given object.
+The functionality is built for scenarios that evaluate more than one JSON against an expression.
+Since parsing the expression and building the Matcher’s internal data structures is costly, they won’t be removed automatically, therefore:

 Important note: Call release() when done!